Targeting the cancer, preserving the tissue

 Sentara Albemarle Medical Center, Sentara CarePlex Hospital, Sentara Martha Jefferson Hospital, Sentara Norfolk General Hospital, Sentara Northern Virginia Medical Center, Sentara Obici Hospital, Sentara RMH Medical Center, Sentara Virginia Beach General Hospital

-External beam radiation therapy is a method for delivering a beam of high- energy X-rays to the location of the patient’s tumor.
+External beam radiation therapy is a method for delivering a beam of high- energy X-rays to a patient’s tumor.
 This strategy exposes the cancerous tumor to a much larger dose than the surrounding healthy tissue.
 Ionizing radiation works by damaging the DNA of exposed tissue.
 To prevent non-cancerous tissue from being damaged, the radiation beams are shaped and aimed from several angles to intersect at the patient’s tumor.

 Sentara Norfolk General Hospital

 At the Sentara Cancer Network, we understand that being a leader in treating tumors means investing in promising new technologies.
 Our CyberKnife® robotic radiosurgery system, available at the Sentara Advanced Radiosurgery Center, is the most advanced system of its kind in Hampton Roads.
 CyberKnife is a non-invasive alternative to surgery for the treatment of both cancerous and non-cancerous tumors anywhere in the body, including the prostate, lung, brain, spine, liver, pancreas and kidney.
 The treatment delivers beams of high-dose radiation to tumors with extreme accuracy and offers new hope to patients.
 Though its name may conjure images of scalpels and surgery, the CyberKnife treatment involves no cutting.
 In fact, the CyberKnife system is the world’s first and only robotic radiosurgery system designed to treat tumors throughout the body non-invasively.
 It provides a pain-free, non-surgical option for patients who have inoperable or surgically complex tumors, or who may be looking for an alternative to surgery.

 Sentara CarePlex Hospital, Sentara Northern Virginia Medical Center